 In general, if you’re having difficulties with energy or protein deficit, protein powders are an easy way to ensure you’re consuming enough protein to benefit fetal growth.
 For example, if you suffer from morning sickness and find it difficult to stomach actual food, adding some protein to a shake or smoothie is a good way to top up on protein!
 Fatigue is another symptom of pregnancy, so you might feel like whipping up a quick shake for an energy boost.

 Pregnant ladies are safe to consume protein powder as long as you’re not replacing entire meals with shakes, and are only supplementing to fill in the gaps.
 One of the best protein powders while pregnant is our RITUAL: Vegan Protein.
-The simple blend contains nothing except pure, plant-based protein to give you a little protein boost.
+The Unflavoured version of our simple blend contains nothing except pure, plant-based protein to give you a little protein boost.

 ‘Nutrition in pregnancy’ https://www.nutrition.org.uk/attachments/104_Nutrition%20in%20pregnancy.pdf

 ‘Effects of protein energy supplementation during pregnancy on fetal growth: a review of the literature focusing on external factors’ https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3827488/